MohamedOsama16/Projects/README.md

-# Projrcts
+# Projects
-Project in AI and ML
+Projects in AI and ML